From UFStarfleet LCARS

 By comparing consecutive reports, UFS Command can then analyze your progress, and offer help or guidance in needed areas.

-As the name of the report says....this has to be filled out every MONTH....if you're unable to file a report one month, make sure your XO does it for you, or give advance notice to the office of the UFS Chief of Staff.
+As the name of the report says....this has to be filled out every MONTH....if you're unable to file a report one month, make sure your XO does it for you, or give advance notice to the office of the UFS Chief of Administration.
 Failure to report for 3 months will result in drydocking of your ship for 30 days so you can fix the issues or become decommissioned.

 - B. How, when, and to whom do I file the MSR?

 This Instruction is written for all Ship of the Line Commanding and Executive Officers in United Federation Starfleet.
 The purpose is to explain the importance of the MSR, the step by step process of filling out the MSR, and where it goes after you are finished with it.

 First, MSR stands for Monthly Status Report, as the name says it is done monthly and it is used to report your status to UFS Command and for them, in turn, to report to the UFS Membership.
 The two key pieces of information that are sent are the membership numbers of your ship and the activities of your ship and crew.